Chalarangelo/30-seconds-of-code/snippets/popout-menu.md

 #### Explanation

 1. `position: relative` on the reference parent establishes a Cartesian positioning context for its child.
 2. `position: absolute` takes the popout menu out of the flow of the document and positions it in relation to the parent.
 3. `left: 100%` moves the the popout menu 100% of its parent's width from the left.
 4. `visibility: hidden` hides the popout menu initially and allows for transitions (unlike `display: none`).
 5. `.reference:hover > .popout-menu` means that when `.reference` is hovered over, select immediate children with a class of `.popout-menu` and change their `visibility` to `visible`, which shows the popout.
+6. `.reference:focus > .popout-menu` means that when `.reference` is focused, the popout would be shown.
+7. `.reference:focus-within > .popout-menu` ensures that the popout is shown when the focus is *within* the reference.

 #### Browser support